 \section{Abstract}

-Inspired by parallel developments in coarse geometry in mathematics and exact macroscopic quantization in physics, we present a family of general trace formulae which are universally quantized and depend only on large-scale geometric features of the input data.
-They generalize, to arbitrary dimensions, formulae found by Roe in his partitioned manifold index theorem, as well as the Kubo and Kitaev formulae for 2D Hall conductance used in physics.
+Inspired by parallel developments in coarse geometry in mathematics and exact macroscopic quantization in physics, we present a family of general trace formulas which are universally quantized and depend only on large-scale geometric features of the input data.
+They generalize, to arbitrary dimensions, formulas found by Roe in his partitioned manifold index theorem, as well as the Kubo and Kitaev formulas for 2D Hall conductance used in physics.